 How to File a Prenuptial Agreement in Maryland

 Many people raise their eyebrows at the idea of a prenuptial agreement, wrongly believing the only reason to file one is because a couple doesn’t trust each other or doesn’t believe the marriage will last.
-But there are many valid reasons to file a prenuptial agreement in Maryland and elsewhere, even for couples with a strong, loving bond.
+However, there are many valid reasons to file a prenuptial agreement in Maryland and elsewhere, even for couples with a strong, loving bond.
 Protecting assets for children from prior marriages that would otherwise be subject to inheritance laws, protecting business assets, and addressing obligations from previous marriages, are all reasons for a prenuptial agreement.

 Prenups also protect one partner from debts the other had before the marriage.
 A prenuptial agreement is not a matter of mistrust, it’s a way for each partner to protect themselves, each other, and their children.